noiseprotocol/noise_spec/noise.md

  * **Type fields**:  Applications are recommended to include a single-byte type field prior to each Noise handshake message (and prior to the length field, if one is included).
-Applications would reject messages with unknown type.
+The default value is recommended to be zero.
-   This allows extending the handshake with handshake re-initialization or other alternative messages in the future.
+   Applications would reject messages with an unknown value.
+This allows extending the handshake with new versions that specify handshake re-initialization or other alternative messages in the future.

 13. Security considerations
 ===========================